 Like several other countries in Europe, Poland is taking a further step towards Continuous Transaction Controls (CTC).
 In this article we provide you with all the facts, deadlines and details on B2B e-invoicing in Poland.
-If you are after a general overview of e-invoicing in Poland in relation to B2G and B2B, please see this article.
+If you are after a general overview of e-invoicing in Poland, please see our other article “E-invoicing in Poland”.

-Update: possible delay to start of mandatory B2B e-invoicing?
+Update: delay to start of mandatory B2B e-invoicing in Poland

-Thanks to a recent proposal, electronic invoicing in the B2B sector may become mandatory for all businesses in Poland later than previously thought.
+Thanks to recent developments, electronic invoicing in the B2B sector will become mandatory for all businesses in Poland later than previously thought.

 B2B e-invoicing in Poland – the current situation